Hellfar/JS-sandbox/README.md

-# Motion
+# JS sandbox

-Draw shapes (in short future makes this shapes move)

 (Works fine on Firefox.38 and Opera.29, don't know about the others)

-Project type: JS sandbox
+Project type: This projects are not usefull or crazy, that just represents testing JS features to determine my own needs for a JS library.